FiorixF1/RotorHazard-Class-Rank-Brackets/README.md

 This plugin has been designed to be used along with single and double elimination brackets.

+It supports:
-It supports MultiGP format with Chace the Ace and Iron Man rule.
-Also FAI brackets are supported according to F9U rules.
+* MultiGP format with Chace the Ace and Iron Man rule (16 pilots, double elimination)
+* FAI brackets according to F9U rules (16/32/64 pilots, both single and double elimination)
+* Coppa Italia format for year 2025 (16 pilots, double elimination)

 ## Installation